 - Can robots “love” each other, humans or deities?

-I like how BSG tells a cautionary tale: Technological ambition comes with risk and obligations.
-Various thinkers have long pondered similar themes.
+Ultimately, BSG tells a cautionary tale: Technological ambition comes with responsibilities and inherent risk.

-- The rule of law, freedoms, and power
+- The rule of law, freedom, and security

 If all of this has happened before, does it have to happen again?"